nb-hmd/nb-hmd/README.md

 ---

 *Always building.
 Open to AI/ML engineering opportunities.*

-###  Interests
-- 📊 **Data Analysis:** Extracting insights and trends from data
-- 📈 **Data Visualization:** Turning complex data into clear, impactful visuals
-- 🔍 **Natural Language Processing:** Working with human language to create AI applications
-- 🤖 **Machine Learning:** Designing models to solve real-world problems

-###  Current Goals
-- Master advanced machine learning techniques
-- Collaborate on innovative data science projects that have real-world impact
+---

  **Fun Fact:** I believe every dataset has a hidden story — my job is to find it and make it heard!